Stay with Me (novel): Plot summary

 Yejide and Akinyele first met at a movie screening at the University of Ife, where they fell in love.
-By 1981, they were married, but four years later, they still didn't have any children.
-Despite trying different remedies, they can't conceive.
+By 1981, they were married, but four years later, they still did not have any children.
+Despite trying different remedies, they cannot conceive.
 Akin comes from a traditional Yoruba family, and a few years into their marriage, his family is growing increasingly frustrated with the couple’s childlessness.
 Akin’s mother, Moomi, arranged for Akin to take a second wife, a young woman named Funmi.
 Yejide and Akin who both grew up in a polygamous home find the practice unpleasant but pressure from his mother and others was too much to bear, he later gives in and marries Funmi and Yejide must accept it.
 Funmi’s arrival sparks a series of events where Yejide desperately tries to get pregnant, but then to protect herself, her marriage and her children from hardship and misfortune.
 At last she got pregnant but at a cost far greater than she could have dared to imagine.

 The book is about the challenges faced by a Nigerian couple, Yejide and Akin, as they struggle with infertility and societal pressures.
 Their story explores themes of love, betrayal, and the sacrifices people make for family.